Cheryl was a geriatric nurse assistant, a member of a church health and nutrition ministry and writes articles on

 Now that the coronavirus has invaded the planet, it’s more important than ever for seniors to be mindful of their health.
-As we grow older, our bodies change and it is vital that we pay attention to even the most subtle differences.
+As we grow older, our bodies and their functions change.
+It is vital that we pay attention to even the most subtle things that are different.
 Don't take for granted that what is going on with you is simply a sign of aging.
 Frequent urination and a sense of urgency could be the result of a bladder or urinary tract infection.
 If you are a woman experiencing pelvic pain, itching or burning, an odd odor to your urine or pain when you pee, please consult your health care provider.
 Men who find they are voiding more often should have a medical exam to rule out prostate issues.

-The Medical University of South Carolina says that each person's bowel habits are different and may vary from several a day to one every to or three days.
+The Medical University of South Carolina says that each person's bowel habits are different and may vary from several a day to one every two or three days.
 This is why it is important to know your own body patterns so that you will recognize changes that should be reported.
 The rule of thumb is that what goes in is supposed to come out.
-The medical center also emphasizes that a sedentary lifestyle, to many dairy products, and not drinking enough fluids all play a part in bowel function.
+The medical center also emphasizes that a sedentary lifestyle, too many dairy products, and not drinking enough fluids all play a part in bowel function.
 Certain medications and a lack of fiber in the diet may also hinder normal excretion of waste products.
 If asked by your medical care provider, you should always be able to give an answer regarding your bowel and urinary function.
 If you cannot recall when your last vowel movement was this is a problem.

 2. Monitor Sleep Habits